-- Visit the royal Nguon Festival, which only happens every two years
+- Visit the 500 year old royal Nguon Festival, which only happens every two years

 - Explore Cameroon's highlands, forests and coastline